chrisichris/yeti-maven-plugin/README.markdown

 - removeMonitor is number -> (): remove the monitor with the given id number (to see the id use showMonitors())

-- activateMonitor is number -> boolean -> (): instead of removing you can als temp deactivate a monitor with the given id-number: `-s.activateMonitor id false` and later reactivate with `-s.activateMonitor id true`.
+- activateMonitor is number -> boolean -> (): instead of removing you can als temporaraly deactivate a monitor with the given id-number: `-s.activateMonitor id false` and later reactivate with `-s.activateMonitor id true`.

 - showMonitors is () -> () : prints a list of all monitors and their ids